Particles and Waves Lab banner

 Pijush Patra

-Pijush graduated with a PhD in December 2023.
-His research focuses on cloud microphysics, with a specific emphasis on investigating the growth of micron-sized drops in warm cumulus clouds caused by collision-coalescence.
+Pijush graduated with a PhD in 2023.
+His research examined cloud microphysics, with particular emphasis on the growth of micron-sized drops in warm cumulus clouds through collision-coalescence.

 Present affiliation: Postdoctoral Fellow, NORDITA, Stockholm, Sweden.